 You can customise the colour scheme of your payslips with our payroll software, keeping your company branding uniform.
 Clear Books Payroll also lets you add your company logo.

-Clear Books Payroll offers plenty of flexibility over when your staff get paid.
-The software supports monthly, fortnightly, weekly, four weekly, quarterly and annual payroll periods.
+Clear Books payroll software offers plenty of flexibility over when your staff get paid.
+The system supports monthly, fortnightly, weekly, four weekly, quarterly and annual payroll periods.
 You can also add bonuses and overtime, and make deductions.
 And it’s easy to edit if you make a mistake.

 For small businesses the 2013 budget brought with it the ‘Employment Allowance’ .
 This is a £2,000 saving on Employers’ National Insurance Contributions for small businesses, in effect from April 2014.